L'Oreal announced it has acquired the Health & Beauty business of Interconsumer Products Limited (ICP) in Kenya from its founding shareholder.

 Its products are manufactured in Nairobi and sold across East Africa.

-In a statement, L'Oreal said the acquisition highlights "the strategic importance of Africa" and demonstrates its confidence in the region and its "market potential".
+, L'Oreal said the acquisition highlights "the strategic importance of Africa" and demonstrates its confidence in the region and its "market potential".

 "ICP's acquisition is an important milestone for L'Oréal in Kenya.
 It broadens our product offer with accessible brands, and strengthens the group's position in the mass market.
 This acquisition will also accelerate our development in Eastern Africa," said Geoff Skingsley, Executive Vice-President, Africa and Middle East Zone.